kellerkinderDE/deployer-shopware5/README.md

 The staging task will for example install and activate `K10rStaging` which will show a notice that the user is in a staging environment and catch mails.

 This task also sets the shop name and title to `DEV!!!` via `k10r:store:update`.
+This is configurable in the `deploy-hosts.yml`.

 These tasks are usually used to set plugin configurations differing between stage and production, e.g. PayPal in production or sandbox mode.
 Or to deactivate a tracking plugin that will only be used production.